phil-bladen/Six-Pack-Calculator/README.md

-# SixPackSinglePageCalculator
+# Six Pack Calculator

-I've never written a ReadMe before, so my apolgies if this doesn't follow a traditional ReadMe convention.

-My name is Phillip Bladen.
-Eight months ago I didn't know a single line of code, and now I'm a second-year CS student with an Android app on my resume.
-I'll be the first one to admit that this app doesn't look pretty or cure cancer, but every great developer was once where I stand today.
+My name is Phil Bladen.
+Thanks for clicking on this link from my Resume!

 What did I understand before starting this project?
 -Understanding of basic data structures (LinkedLists, queues/dequeues, stacks, BSTs) and their implementation